usnistgov/800-63-3/sp800-63a/sec3_definitions.md

 #### Identity
 A set of attributes that uniquely describe a person within a given context.

+#### Identity Assurance Level (IAL)
+An ordinal that conveys the degree of confidence that the applicant’s claimed identity is their real identity.

 #### Identity Proofing
 The process by which a CSP collects and verifies information about a person for the purpose of issuing credentials to that person.